Pajcan/tracking_stocks/README.md

 # Tracking Stocks APP
 ## Project Overview
-This project demonstrates a feature-based architecture approach using Flutter.
+This project demonstrates a feature-based architecture approach using Flutter, following Clean Architecture principles.
 It is a simplified implementation suitable for this specific task but designed with scalability in mind.
 For a larger, real-world application, these modules can be further split into separate Dart packages.

 ## Architecture Overview
 The project is structured into the following directories: